Fukaya A_\infty structures associated to Lefschetz fibrations. II: Translations at infinity

 For $k = 0$, this is the Hochschild homology of $A$.
-However, for $k>0$ it does not carry a natural BV type operator, since the de Rham differential increases pole order.
-Instead, one can consider the subsheaves
+It admits a BV type operator, induced by the de Rham differential, but that is known to vanish.
+Derived autoequivalences act on Hochschild homology, and in particular, one gets a distinguished automorphism from the action of the Serre functor.
+More concretely, this automorphism is given by multiplying with the exponential of the class of the canonical bundle in $H^1(A,\Omega^1_A)$.
+For $k>0$, \eqref{eq:hh-b} does not carry a natural BV type operator, since the de Rham differential increases pole order (but one can still define a canonical automorphism, as before).